nelisson/InventoryManagementAPI/README.md

 - **Product Management**: Create, retrieve, update, and delete products.
 - **Inventory Management**: Add or remove stock for products.
 - **API Documentation**: Integrated Swagger UI for easy testing and exploration of the API.
-- **In-Memory Database**: Uses an in-memory database for simplicity and ease of setup.
+- **SQLite Database**: Uses an SQLite database for simplicity and ease of setup.
 - **SOLID Principles**: The codebase adheres to SOLID principles and uses design patterns like Repository Pattern and Dependency Injection.
 - **Unit Testing**: Includes unit tests for business logic using xUnit and code coverage analysis with Coverlet.